progund/adhd/README.md

 ## ObjectCache

 ADHD can download serialized files from the Android devices.
-We have only tested copying serialized files as created by [ObjectCache](https://github.com/progund/java-extra-lectures/tree/master/caching) which is also developed by your not so very humble idiots at [juneday](http://wiki.juneday.se].
+We have only tested copying serialized files as created by [ObjectCache](https://github.com/progund/java-extra-lectures/tree/master/caching) which is also developed by your not so very humble idiots at (juneday)[http://wiki.juneday.se].

 ## SQLite

 You need to have [SQLite](https://www.sqlite.org/) (version 3) installed.
-Ok, you download the SQLite database files from your Android device.
+Ok, you can download the SQLite database files from your Android device without SQLite.
 No problems.
-But if you want them converted into txt and html we suggest you install and make sure sqlite3 can be found using your PATH variable.
+But if you either want them converted into txt and html or open them up using SQLite we suggest you install and make sure sqlite3 can be found using your PATH variable.

 ## ADB - Android Debugger Bridge